yirideveloper/stackoverflow-clone-frontend/.github/ISSUE_TEMPLATE/features-request-for-backend-or-frontend.md

 ---
-name: Feature or enhancement request
+name: Features Request for Backend or Frontend
-about: Suggest an idea or an enhancement for this project
+about: Suggest an idea for the project
-title: "[FEATURE]: Write a descriptive idea title or [ENHANCEMENT]: Suggest an enhancement for the project"
+title: "[Backend/Frontend]: Write a descriptive idea title"
 labels: enhancement, feature
 assignees: ''